unacast/rwg-content/product/migration patterns.md

 The Migration patterns dataset helps you understand population movements by calculating:

-**Origin-Destination Flows** - Extrapolated numbers of moves with origins and destinations
+**Origin-Destination Flows** - Extrapolated numbers of moves with origins and destinations.

-**Net Migration** - Inflows, outflows and net flows by area
+**Net Migration** - Inflows, outflows and net flows by area.

-**Income Flows** - Census-derived incomes of incoming moves
+**Income Flows** - Census-derived incomes of incoming moves.

 **Historical Trends** - Seasonal vs yearly trends of moves